OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 In the initial release, our Bamboo and TeamCity plugins have been updated to include the new Metadata step.

-**TODO: the following may or may not be true by the time we publish!!!!**

-We are still looking at/working on how this integration fits in with Azure DevOps.
+We are still working on the updates for the Azure DevOps plugin, which should be available soon.

-Jenkins support will be coming, but we don't have a timeframe for that right now.
+Jenkins support will also be coming, but we don't have a timeframe for that right now.

 ## Jira